Accuplacer Info & FAQs

 Each take costs $10.
 To pay for the Accuplacer test, please visit MyNEVADA.
 Accuplacer will be listed under "purchase items".

 If you are taking the test the next day or later, MyNEVADA will email you a receipt of the transaction that evening.
-Students need to bring this receipt to the Math Center when they come in to take the test.
+Students need to bring this receipt to the testing center in the William Raggio Building Room 1003 when they come in to take the test.

 If you are taking the test the same day, either print a screen shot of your transaction or show the reference number to the front desk.

 Students can take the Accuplacer placement test up to three times.
 They must wait 48 hours between successive takes and each take costs $10.

 Accuplacer is NOT available year round.
-Typically, we offer testing the week prior to early registration until the final day to add classes.
+Typically, UNR offers testing the week prior to early registration until the final day to add classes.

 For Summer/Fall semesters, testing usually goes from the first week of April until the first week of September.
 For Spring semesters, testing lasts from the first week of November until the last week of January.

 Currently, You do not need an appointment to take Accuplacer, but students need to arrive 90 minutes before closing to allow adequate time for testing.
 Note: If you are trying to place into a "higher" course (e.g 127, 176, 181) we suggest you allow yourself 2 hours.
 The better you do, the longer the test takes.

 Accuplacer is an adaptive test.
 Questions are chosen based on how students answered previous questions.
 This technique selects the appropriate questions for the students' ability level.
 Because the test works this way, students must answer every question when it is first given.
 The test is not timed so students are encouraged to take as much time as they need.
 They can change an answer to a particular question before moving on to the next question, but they cannot leave a question blank or come back to it later to change an answer.